HIRO-MicroDataCenters-BV/hiro-website/README.md

-# Default Vue 3 + Vite + TypeScript Template
+# Hiro website
-Vite + Vue template with TypeScript
+Vite + Vue app for Hiro website.

 - [ESLint](https://eslint.org/) is used for linting and [Prettier](https://prettier.io/) is used for code formatting.
 - [Vue Router](https://router.vuejs.org/) is included for multi-page apps, remove it if not needed.
-- [Pinia](https://pinia.esm.dev/) is included for state management, remove it if not needed.
 - Helm charts for Kubernetes are also included.
 - [PostCSS](https://postcss.org/) is used for CSS processing and includes CSS Nesting support plugin.